Interacting Dark Energy after DESI Baryon Acoustic Oscillation measurements

 To better understand the role played by DESI data, we compare the theoretical distance predictions for IDE and $\Lambda$CDM against the observed cosmic distances.
 In particular, in Fig.~\ref{fig:BAO}, we compare the Planck-2018+DESI best-fit predictions for the three different types of (rescaled) distances probed by BAO measurements.
 In the bottom panel of the same figure, we show the distance between the observed DESI data points and the best-fit predictions obtained for $\Lambda$CDM (‘o’-shaped points) and IDE (‘x’-shaped points) in units of observational uncertainty $\sigma$.
 The same difference between the model predictions and DESI data is summarized in Tab.~\ref{tab.BAOs}.
 Comparing the best-fit predictions for IDE and $\Lambda$CDM, some important conclusions can be reached.
-Foremost, we see that the only two data points that are in disagreement with IDE at a level exceeding $2\sigma$ are the measurements of $D_M(z)/(r_d \sqrt{z})$ and $z D_H(z) / (r_d\sqrt{z})$ at $z=0.51$.
-However, the same two (correlated) data points are also in significant disagreement with $\Lambda$CDM, especially $z D_H(z) / (r_d\sqrt{z})$.
-Conversely, IDE is more successful in explaining $D_M(z)/(r_d \sqrt{z})$ at $z=0.71$ than $\Lambda$CDM.
-Overall, apart from the DESI distance measurements at $z=0.51$ (which -- repetita iuvant -- are at odds also with $\Lambda$CDM), there are no other BAO measurements in tension with the IDE best-fit predictions.
-Remarkably, the best-fit value for $H_0\sim 73.26$ obtained by Planck-2018+DESI is fully consistent with SH0ES.
-Last but not least, we stress that for Planck-2018+BAO, the larger part of the improvement in the total $\Delta \chi^2=-2.33$ over $\Lambda$CDM comes exactly from the DESI BAO measurement ($\Delta \chi^2_{\rm{DESI}}=-1.52$)\footnote{For Planck-2018+DESI+CC, such improvement in the fit of DESI BAO measurements becomes even more significant: $\Delta \chi^2_{\rm{DESI}}=-2.34$.}.
+Foremost, we observe that the DESI data point showing the largest disagreement with IDE (at a level of approximately $2.9\sigma$) is the measurement of $z D_H(z) / (r_d \sqrt{z})$ at $z=0.510$.
+The only other DESI BAO measurement displaying a significant deviation from the IDE best-fit curve (at approximately $2\sigma$) is $D_M(z) / (r_d \sqrt{z})$ at $z=0.706$.
+However, these two data points also exhibit significant disagreement with $\Lambda$CDM (at approximately $2.7\sigma$ and $2.2\sigma$, respectively).
+Therefore, IDE explains $D_M(z) / (r_d \sqrt{z})$ at $z=0.706$ more successfully than $\Lambda$CDM.
+Overall, apart from these two distance measurements at $z=0.51$ and $z=0.706$ (which -- repetita iuvant -- are also at odds with $\Lambda$CDM), there are no other BAO measurements in tension with the IDE best-fit predictions.
+Last but not least, we stress that a large part of the improvement in the total $\Delta \chi^2 = -1.02$ over $\Lambda$CDM, as shown in Table~\ref{tab.results} for Planck-2018+DESI, comes specifically from the DESI BAO measurement ($\Delta \chi^2_{\rm{DESI}} = -0.73$).